ToF-/pentomino/design.md

 - compute ABi AND Ci, ABj AND Cj … keeping only those configurations where A,B and C pieces fit together

+This strategy is taking way too much operations.

+What about limiting the merge to situations where at least one piece from the second set is adjacent to one piece of thef first set.

+the situation board is for instance 00011111  (UPPERI in 0,0) then merging is possible only with situations having one these squares : 5,8,9,10,11,12

+(mark N the board made of all neighbors of A, then the merge candidate is B where
+- B inter A is null
+- B inter B is non null